This tutorial covers:

 You can add more snapshot tests to make sure that all important visual elements in your application are consistent with your UI specifications and UX guidelines and that everything in your application works correctly.
 Snapshot tests are part of comprehensive frontend testing that should also include unit and component tests.

 For this tutorial, I will run through adding just one more snapshot test.
 This test checks that the increment functionality works as intended.
-This code snippet can be found in the file App.test.js
+Add this code snippet to the file App.test.js

 :